s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 |`available`|`uint256`|The current ETH balance available in the Treasury.|

 ### ZeroAddress
-Reverts if an operation is attempted with a zero address where it's not allowed (e.g., withdrawing to address(0)).
+Thrown when an operation is attempted with a zero address or zero amount where it's not allowed.

+*This error includes a descriptive message to clarify the specific context of the error, such as "Withdrawal address cannot be zero" or "Withdrawal amount cannot be zero".*

 ```solidity